Rokiis1/roadmap/levels_of_testing/acceptance_testing/acceptance_testing.md

 Acceptance testing is commonly performed after system testing has provided sufficient confidence in the overall system, although the exact timing depends on the development approach.
 In iterative and Agile development, acceptance-related validation may also take place throughout development as individual features are completed.

-Acceptance tests are based on realistic business processes and usage scenarios.
-Test conditions may be derived from requirements, user stories, business rules, operational procedures, contracts, regulations and defined acceptance criteria.
+Acceptance tests are based on realistic application processes and usage scenarios.
+Test conditions may be derived from requirements, user stories, application rules, operational procedures, contracts, regulations and defined acceptance criteria.

 Acceptance is not determined simply because all planned tests have been executed.
-The relevant stakeholders make the acceptance decision using agreed criteria, test results, known defects, business risk and any other release conditions defined for the product.
+The relevant stakeholders make the acceptance decision using agreed criteria, test results, known defects, application risk and any other release conditions defined for the product.

 ## Types of Acceptance Testing